SebuBergman/EcoHub/README.md

   <p>
     EcoHub is a Figma prototype I worked on as part of my thesis.
 The subject of my thesis was the importance of user-centred design in programming.
 Thus I created a Figma prototype using User-centered design principles.
 EcoHub is that end result
+    This project is majorly work in progress.
+Be patient.
   </p>